genomeannotation/transvestigator/README.md

 transvestigator
 ===============

-Validates transcriptome and prepares it for submission to the NCBI!
+Validates transcriptome and prepares it for submission to the NCBI!!!